[Minamisoma City, Fukushima Prefecture] Follow in the footsteps of the Oshu Soma clan, who fostered a unique culture for 800 years

 The Oshu Soma clan greatly expanded its power from the Kamakura period to the Sengoku period.
 In addition to Namegata District, the territory includes Shibeha District (currently Okuma Town, Namie Town, Futaba Town, and Katsurao Village) to the south, and Uda District to the north (Soma City and Shinchi Town).
 Shinchimachi]).

-However, the northernmost part of Uda District, where present-day Shinchi Town is located, was taken over by the Date clan, which had a large influence to the north of the Oshu Soma clan, after a battle.
-The Oshu Soma clan resisted the attacks of the Date clan by building forts such as ``Shinchi Castle'' and ``Komagamine Castle,'' but the power of the Date clan led by Date Masamune I couldn't compete with that.
-From 1589 until the Meiji period, this area was under the control of the Date Sendai domain.
+The Oshu Soma clan resisted the attacks of the Date clan by building fortresses such as Shinchi Castle and Komagamine Castle, but were unable to counter the power of the Date clan led by Date Masamune.
+From 1589 until the Meiji period, this area was under the control of the Date Sendai Domain.

 There are currently 30,000 tulips of 40 different varieties planted at the Shinchi Castle ruins, and the area is crowded with tourists in spring.
 A stone monument has been erected on the site of Komagamine Castle, which was also known as Gagyu Castle, but there are no remains of the castle.